 The Passover: It’s widely understood that God is supposed to be all-seeing and all-knowing.
 If that’s true, then why did he need people to mark their houses with blood in order to keep from killing their babies inside?

-Kill Your Son to Prove You Love Me: God told Job to kill his son to prove that he loved God.
-Job raise the knife to him, about to do it, and God called it off—pleased that he would have done it.
+Kill Your Son to Prove You Love Me: God told Abraham to kill his son to prove that he loved God.
+Abraham raised the knife to him, about to do it, and God called it off—pleased that he would have done it.
 Does that sound like a moral God to you?

 This is just a tiny sample of the inconsistencies and moral problems with the Bible.
 There are far more linked in the notes.
 But don’t take my word for any of this.
 Go to the passages.
 Read the material.
 It’s all there.

 - God created all these stories and characters thousands of years before the Bible in order to trick people, and then created new stories and characters that were almost exactly the same.
 But the version that went into the Bible—even with all the contradictions and immoral teachings—is the actual word of God. …OR…

 - The Bible was created during a time where stories were orally passed down over thousands of years.
 Stories constantly morphed and changed over time, and the Bible is a collection of these.
 This is why it has the nearly identical flood story from Gilgamesh, and why Jesus has the same characteristics as Dionysus, Osiris, Horus, Mithra, and Krishna.
 The contradictions and immorality in the stories are not evidence that God is flawed or evil, but rather that humans invented him, just like the thousands of other gods that we used to but no longer believe in.